Operators in the Orchestration Rules

 Assign or Equal

-Note: Rules are only muted if the user/field matches a value in the variable list.
-If the user/field is not equal to a value found in the list, this operator acts as add to list.
+Note: Rules are only muted if the user or field matches a value in the variable list.
+If the user or field is not equal to a value found in the list, this operator adds the value to the list.

 Contains Checks for the presence of a substring in a string.